 Today I did a little video showing a Butane Stove that I recently got.
 I’ve been nervous to use it but it was very easy and now I feel like it is a really great option for me.
 You can get these at most camping stores or online.

 The food packet I used was from Wise Food Storage.
 It tasted good and had a good consistency.
 They cook their pasta and then dehydrate it before packaging it.
 That way you can just add boiling water and let it sit and it will rehydrate.
 This is great if you are concerned about fuel conservation.
-Lindon Farms is also another great option for just add water meals.
-Most of their meals need to be boiled in order to cook them so you would use a little more fuel but the price per serving is fantastic.
+Thrive Life is also another great option for just add water meals.
+Their meals contain real meats and high quality vegetables and taste like REAL FOOD.
+They have a 20 year shelf life so are perfect for emergencies.
 We store a combination of both those products along with some #10 can entree items as well.
 It’s great to have some quick and easy meals on hand that use very little fuel if you are just having a short term disaster type situation.

 -Jodi Weiss Schroeder